Aidar5/nattoeng/docs/source/book/07_files/5_with.rst

     !

-In addition, the construction ``with`` with guarantees file closure automatically.
+In addition, the construction ``with`` guarantees file closure automatically.

 Pay attention to how the lines of the file are read: